Selecting Locations for Pet Photography Sessions

 ♥ What does your pet look like?

 Firstly, YES, I know your pet is absolutely gorgeous!
 It’s not so much how cute/gorgeous/adorable they are but what they actually look like – big, small, their coat, its length, long legs, short legs, and so on.
 Their appearance will make some locations less ideal than others.
-Long haired dog in muddy or sticky grass – not a great a mix.
-A kitten, tiny toy dog, frog or duckling will get ‘lost’ in long grass.
+Long-haired dog in muddy or sticky grass – not a great a mix.
+A kitten, tiny toy dog, frog or duckling might get ‘lost’ in long grass.

 The colours in the resulting photography will evoke a mood and feeling.
-Deciding on a colour pallet for your session and which will compliment your pet will shape this mood and feeling.
+Deciding on a colour pallet for your session and which will compliment your pet’s colours and home will shape this mood and feeling.
 In a studio, this can easily be controlled by backdrop and/prop selection.
-Even in natural environment, however, some locations are better than others for certain pet colours.
-For example, capturing a golden labrador on a sandy beach might just mean that they get a little bit lost.
-Green grass however will mean that they stand out in their surrounds.
+Even in natural environment, however, you have an idea of the colours you’ll find there and how your pet will photograph amongst them.
+For example, the beach on a sunny day will give you whites-yellows in the sand, blues in the water.
+A park in spring might give you pretty white or pink blossoms or garden beds full of bright colours.

 All the previous considerations led to the final factor when deciding on a location.
 Although some locations might be ruled out through other factors, it is likely that there will still be a number of possible location options.
 That’s where the two final factors to consider come in!